-Form C and Form C-S are the 2 types of Corporate Income Tax Returns.
-A company would only need to submit and file either 1 of the 2, not both.
+They are the 2 types of Corporate Income Tax Returns.
+The 2 types being, Form C or Form C-S. A company would only need to submit and file either 1 of the 2, not both.

 Companies are still required to file the Form C-S/ C even if they are making losses.